cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/helper_classes/readme.md

 ### [`scan()`](./SonarHelper.md#scan)

-Determines the test results locations based on the assumtion that the results have been created by Topaz for Total Unit Test.
-(If Functional Tests have been executed, us the [`scan(pipelineType)`](#scan-pipelinetype) method.)
+Determines the test results locations based on the assumption that the results have been created by Topaz for Total Unit Test.
+(If Functional Tests have been executed, uses the [`scan(pipelineType)`](#scan-pipelinetype) method.)
 It then uses the [`runScan`](#runscan) method to execute the Sonar scanner.

 ### [`scan(pipelineType)`](./SonarHelper.md##scan-pipelinetype)